Jaidon-Smith/jaidon-smith.github.io/_portfolio/AIKaraoke.md

 ## 20-5-21

-Unfortunately any VEVO videos will no longer work since they implemented a change that prevents embedding their youtube videos on a site.
+Unfortunately any Vevo videos will no longer work since they implemented a change that prevents embedding their youtube videos on a site.
 In the future for user convenience I may consider performing a check of this before sending the video for processing.

 ## 11-5-21